-- Consider the use of rural road or rolled curb road sections, where appropriate, to promote the character of the hamlet; - Where sidewalks are desired to ensure safe and accessible pedestrian travel, consider adjusting the alignment or limiting sidewalks to one side of any new streets to provide greater opportunities for street trees, where feasible; - Without compromising road operation, pedestrian access and safety standards, investigate relaxing some road design, lot grading standards and retaining wall heights, where new streets encounter topographical features, woodlots, single trees, and other natural features, to preserve the natural character of streets; - Utilize a range of street/block types including irregular blocks, short orthogonal blocks, winding streets, and rural cul-de-sacs to preserve the varied character of the hamlet street system; and

-• Limit block lengths to 175m, in keeping with the smaller block lengths of the hamlet centre.
+- Consider the use of rural road or rolled curb sections to promote the rural character of the hamlet; - Where sidewalks are desired to ensure safe and accessible pedestrian travel, consider limiting sidewalks to one side of any new streets to maintain narrower right-of-ways and to provide greater opportunities for street trees. - Consider modifying road engineering and lot grading standards, without compromising safety standards, where new streets encounter topographical features, woodlots, single trees, and other natural features, to preserve the natural character of streets; - Utilize a range of street/block types including irregular blocks, short orthogonal blocks, winding streets, and rural cul-de-sacs to preserve the varied character of the hamlet street system; and, - Limit block lengths to 175m, in keeping with the smaller block lengths of the hamlet centre.